Monocly-Man/NerdTama/README.md

 - Download the files and extract to any particular location
 - Install the dependencies listed above
 - Create a Discord bot using the Discord Applications portal
-- Create a file in the ScottyBot folder called '.env'
+- Create a file in the NerdTama folder called '.env'
 - Inside the .env you should only have 2 lines:
 >\# .env<br>
 >DISCORD_TOKEN=[YOUR TOKEN HERE]
 - Run main.py to connect to discord
-- The permissions integer for ScottyBot is 115712

 ## The files
 main.py - The main body of the program. <br>